jeanc18rlos/dental-vip-cms/src/pages/en/the-clinic/why-choose-us.md

     nameimg: reason7
     title: Excellent Location
-    paragraph: We are in the Chacao Municipality, in the "center of the east" of the Capital City, Within a Business Urban Complex of Great Economic and Commercial Activity.
+    paragraph: We are in the Chacao Municipality, in the "center of the east" of the Capital City, within a Business Urban Complex of great economic and commercial activity.
   - type: 2
     img: "/img/icon-number-08.jpg"
     nameimg: reason8